elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

  - Find a new folder named after your space in the unzipped directory. **You will be using the scripts within this directory for the next steps.**

  **Note:** Host Risk Score artifacts should be updated if/when you update to a newer Elastic Stack version.
 To do this, simply download a release bundle that is compatible with your new Stack version and repeat all the steps.
-Backwards compatibility of release bundles cannot be guranteed.**
+Backwards compatibility of release bundles cannot be guaranteed.**

 <h3 id="upload-scripts">2.
 Upload scripts</h3>